bshanahan210/NinjaPlatformer/README.md

 # NinjaPlatformer
-Ninja themed 2-D plat-former that focuses on a series of enemies, missions, and puzzles to complete levels.
+Ninja themed 2D platformer game using SFML C++ that focuses on a singular level with enemies, NPCs, and puzzles to complete levels.
+Group project for a college course.
-Hello.